jmooring/hvm/README.md

 The extracted release assets are cached, so you don't have to download them again each time you switch versions.
 You can view a list of cached assets, the size of the cache, and the cache location by running the `hvm status` command.
 You can also clean the cache by running the `hvm clean` command.

 The `hvm install` command installs a default version of Hugo to use when version management is disabled in the current directory.
-This means that you can use Hugo as an installer, even if you don't want to use the version management features of hvm.
+This means that you can use hvm as a Hugo installer, even if you don't want to use its version management features.

 ## Installation